 a visual sensation, often seen in a television or CRT image, produced by periodic fluctuations, often due to the rate of refreshing the image on the screen, in the brightness of light at a frequency below that covered by the persistence of vision

 Related Glossary Terms: Cathode Ray Tube

 Floating point

 A real number (that is, a number that can contain a fractional part).
-The following are floating-point numbers: 3.0, -111.5, 1/2, 3E-5 The last example is a computer shorthand for scientific notation.
-It means 310-5 (or 10 to the negative 5th power multiplied by 3).
+The following are floating-point numbers: 3.0, negative 5th power multiplied by 3).